TechByTheNerd/techbythenerd.github.io/_posts/2022-12-04-expanding-disk-volumes-on-ubuntu.md

 resize2fs /dev/sda
 ```

 Assuming your volume device name is `sda1`.
-For more details, see: https://docs.digitalocean.com/products/volumes/how-to/increase-size/#expand-the-filesystem
+For more details, see: [https://docs.digitalocean.com/products/volumes/how-to/increase-size/#expand-the-filesystem](https://docs.digitalocean.com/products/volumes/how-to/increase-size/#expand-the-filesystem)

-This produces this output and you can run a `df -H' to verify the new space.
+That produces this output and you can run a `df -H` to verify the new space.

 ![](/assets/img/do-volume-after.png)